ip l show

 Compressed archive

-The same switches apply as above, however we include the -z
+The same switches apply as above, however we include the -z or --gzip switches to indicate

 that the archive must be compressed.

-Create a compressed gzip tar archive bash±tar -cvzf archive.tar.gz awesome.json
+Create a compressed gziptar archive bash±tar -cvzf archive.tar.gz awesome.json

 or bash±tar --create --verbose --gzip --file archive.tar.gz awesome.json